 Lancaster Local Whole Milk Presents Benefits

 Lancaster Local milk now offers whole milk that is non homogenized milk — known by some as cream line milk.
 The cream will rise to the top of the container as this organic milk sets.
 And even more healthy fat than the standardized 3.5 butter fat milk often sold as whole milk, this organic milk has never lost any of the healthy fats.
 Presented to you with all the fats the cows naturally produced in this milk!
+And even better yet this fresh organic milk is from 100% grass fed cows!

 Non Homogenized Healthy Fats of Cream-Line Whole Milk